Coronavirus (COVID-19) FAQs – international airlines operating to Australia

 The traveller has presented a positive COVID-19 PCR test result at check-in and they state they have already had COVID-19 and recovered from it.
 They have also provided a medical certificate to accompany the test result.
 Are they allowed to check-in and travel?

-If a traveller presents a positive COVID-19 test result at check-in and it is accompanied by a medical certificate from a doctor (issued no earlier than four weeks before their flight) that clearly states the following information, they should be cleared for check-in:
+If a traveller presents a positive COVID-19 test result at check-in (taken in the past 72 hours) and it is accompanied by a medical certificate from a doctor (issued no earlier than four weeks before their flight) that clearly states the following information, they should be cleared for check-in:

 - at least 14 days have passed since the onset of symptoms or initial positive PCR test if asymptomatic; and